 If someone finds the technique challenging to begin with, they can try counting to three instead of four.
 Once someone is used to the technique, they may choose to count to five or six.

-Mark Divine, a former Navy SEAL commander, recommends "maintaining an open, expansive feeling" while holding the breath in.
+Mark Divine is a former Navy SEAL commander who has been using the technique since 1987.
 In the video below, he describes how to use box breathing.

 Resetting one's breath, or working to make the breath leave fight-or-flight mode, is good for both the mind and body.